 Will You Catch Me? tells the story of Nell, the only child of an alcoholic mother.
-She lies to those around her to cover for her mother, to save embarrassment and through fear of being taken away from her ‘animal family’ – animals she rescues and nurtures at home.
+She lies to those around her to cover for her mother, to save embarrassment and through fear of being taken away from her ‘animal family’.
+These are the animals she rescues and nurtures at home.
 Nell provides the care for her animals that she craves for herself.

-Life is unpredictable and chaotic – she never knows if Mum will come home or if special occasions will be ruined.
-To distract herself from her fears she stands on her head and spends her time wondering if she has a father out there who could come to her rescue.
+Life is unpredictable and chaotic; Nell never knows if Mum will come home or if special occasions will be ruined.
+To distract herself from her fears, she stands on her head and spends her time wondering if she has a father who could come to her rescue.

 Jane Elson has done her research.
-This story is written in Nell’s own words but sensitively brings to life the story of so many children like her.
-Every element of the story feels truthful and honest and evokes a very real sympathy for the characters.
-Nell is fortunate to have neighbours, friends and people who take an interest in her well-being – they see through her lies and support her.
-How many children do we meet who may be living Nell’s life?
+This story is written in Nell’s own words, but sensitively brings to life a story that reflects many children’s lives.
+Every element feels truthful and honest and evokes a very real sympathy for the characters.
+Nell is fortunate to have neighbours, friends and people who take an interest in her well-being; they see through her lies and support her.
+How many children do we meet in school who may be living Nell’s life?

 We talk about ‘resilience’ a lot in schools, yet there are brave and brilliant children like Nell who are resilient way beyond our understanding before they even step through the door to begin learning.
 I really loved this book and am grateful for the insight it has given me.
 I shan’t forget Nell.